The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Observations and data reduction

 \subsection{Search sensitivity}

 The HTRU-North data are blindly searched for SPs.
 To guide the manual inspection of the resultant candidates, it is helpful to have an idea of what kind of sources are expected to be found.
-Effelsberg's theoretical sensitivity limit is therefore calculated for the detection of a SP with a width $W$ of 1\,ms using the radiometer equation \citep{mc2003}:
+Effelsberg's theoretical sensitivity limit is therefore calculated for the detection of an SP with a width, $W$, of 1\,ms using the radiometer equation \citep{mc2003}

-For the HTRU-North data is $n_{p}$ = 2, $\Delta\nu \approx$ 290\,MHz and $S_{sys} \simeq$ 15\,Jy.
-The system equivalent flux density (SEFD), here denoted with $S_{sys}$, is taken from the 21\,cm multibeam receiver documentation.
-Using the S/N threshold of 6.5 from the SP pipeline, a SP fluence limit is found of \mbox{$F_{lim} \simeq$ 0.13\,Jy\,ms}.
+For the HTRU-North data, the number of summed polarisations, $n_{p}$, effective bandwidth, $\Delta\nu$, and system equivalent flux density (SEFD), $S_{sys}$, are $n_{p}$ = 2, $\Delta\nu \approx$ 290\,MHz, and $S_{sys} \simeq$ 15\,Jy.
+The SEFD is taken from the 21\,cm multibeam receiver documentation.
+Using the S/N threshold of 6.5 from the SP pipeline, an SP fluence limit is found of \mbox{$F_{lim} \simeq$ 0.13\,Jy\,ms}.

-This fluence limit can be used to draw sensitivity curves for specific distances on top of the Transient Phase Space (TPS).
-In figure \ref{fig:tps}, this is done for Galactic distances of 0.1, 1 and 10\,kpc, as well as the cosmological distance of 1\,Gpc, and pulse widths from 0.109 to 13.98\,ms. From this figure, it follows that the performed SP search is, in theory, sensitive to a large range of transient events.
-We may expect to find SPs of pulsars and RRATs (section \ref{sec:re-detections}) and possibly giant pulses (GPs) of pulsars, FRB-like pulses of magnetars or even several FRBs.
-Promising prospects for the full analysis of the HTRU-North data, as the chance of detecting the later sporadic transient events greatly increases with the total amount of data processed.
+This fluence limit can be used to draw sensitivity curves for specific distances on top of the transient phase space (TPS).
+In Fig. \ref{fig:tps}, this is done for Galactic distances of 0.1, 1, and 10\,kpc, as well as the cosmological distance of 1\,Gpc, and pulse widths from 0.109 to 13.98\,ms. From this figure, it follows that the performed SP search is, in theory, sensitive to a large range of transient events.
+We may expect to find SPs of pulsars and RRATs (Sect. \ref{sec:re-detections}) and possibly giant pulses of pulsars, FRB-like pulses of magnetars, or even several FRBs.
+These expectations form promising prospects for the full analysis of the HTRU-North data, as the chance of detecting sporadic transient events greatly increases with the total amount of data processed.